FabLabLimerick/fablab.saul.ie-2016/_collection_events/2016-12-03-EVENT-xmasmakersmarket-16.md

 layout: single-event
 category: events

 excerpt: "Fab Lab Limerick is delighted to announce its first Xmas Makers Market on Saturday December 10th.
-Illustrations, ceramics, jewelry, arts, crafts and much more made by local makers."
+Illustrations, ceramics, jewellery, arts, crafts and much more made by local makers."
 hours: "Saturday 10th December, 10AM - 4PM"
 description: "Fab Lab Limerick is delighted to announce its first Xmas Makers Market on Saturday December 10th.
 Illustrations, ceramics, jewelry, arts, crafts and much more made by local makers."
 fee: